gabrielalewandowska/food-tracker-android-app/Readme.md

 Project Extension

 The app should show the user a record of what they have eaten over a given period e.g. In March I drank lots of Irn-Bru.

+Due to time constraints I was only able to meet the MVP but whilst working on the project I learnt how to make navigation drawers and how to work with SQLite databases and Fragments.
+I intend to continue working on the project in future.